Emsley Carr Mile

 The Emsley Carr Mile is an annual invitational athletics running event held in the United Kingdom over one mile for men.
-The race was won in 2024 by the Australian athlete Olli Hoare.

 History

 The race was inaugurated in 1953 by Sir William Carr in memory of his father Sir Emsley Carr, a former editor of the News of the World.
 The event was created to encourage athletes to break the four-minute mile.
 By the second time the race was run, Roger Bannister had already broken the world record on 6 May 1954 at the annual athletics event between the Amateur Athletics Association (AAA) and the University of Oxford at the Iffley Road Track in Oxford.
 Bannister never did run in the Emsley Carr Mile.